CommunityToolkit/WindowsCommunityToolkit-wiki/Toolkit-Labs.md

 Below is a list of the current repositories we have for current experiments.
 Check out each one for more details.

+- [Windows Community Toolkit Labs](https://github.com/CommunityToolkit/Labs-Windows) is the new home for creating all new components and features for the Windows Community Toolkit.
 - [Eye Gaze Controls](https://github.com/CommunityToolkit/Labs-GazeControls) aim to make applications more accessible to eye gaze with gaze-first designed controls.
 - [Intelligent APIs](https://github.com/CommunityToolkit/Labs-IntelligentAPIs) aim to make machine learning (ML) tasks easier for UWP developers to leverage in their applications without needing ML expertise or creating a new model.